Diffusion Blend: Inference-Time Multi-Preference Alignment for Diffusion Models: Conclusions

 \section{Conclusions}

 We introduced Diffusion Blend, a framework for inference-time multi-preference alignment in diffusion models that supports user-specified reward combinations and regularization strengths without requiring additional fine-tuning.
-Our proposed algorithms, DB-MPA and DB-KLA, consistently outperform existing baselines and closely match the performance of individually fine-tuned models.
-One limitation of our approach is the increased memory requirement for using $m$ models during inference.
-An important direction for future work is to reduce this overhead via model distillation or parameter sharing, enabling more efficient deployment in resource-constrained settings.
+Our proposed algorithms, DB-MPA, DB-MPA-LS, and DB-KLA, consistently outperform existing baselines and closely match the performance of individually fine-tuned models.
+Notably, DB-MPA-LS eliminates the linear scaling of inference time that plagues traditional inference time realignment methods, enabling efficient multi-preference alignment at scale.